-A5 Connections to Existing Approaches
+338 A5 Connections to Existing Approaches

-A5.1 Connections to Conversational Recommender Systems
+939 A5.1 Connections to Conversational Recommender Systems

-Bridging recently emerged conversational techniques and recommender systems becomes an appealing solution to model the dynamic preference and weak explainability problems in recommendation task [15, 26], where the core sub-task is to dynamically select attributes to query and make recommendations upon the corresponding answers.
-Along this line, one popular direction is to build a conversational recommender system, which combines the conversational models and the recommendation models from a systematic perspective.
-In other words, these models are treated and learned as two individual modules [30, 2, 44, 48].
-For example, compared to previous literature [5, 6, 47], recent work [49] builds the systems upon the multiple turn scenarios; unfortunately, it does not investigate when to query attributes and when to make recommendations (i.e., query items).
-To solve this issue, prior works [30, 31] develop reinforcement learning-based solutions.
-However, all these previous methods based on a reinforcement learning framework are innately suffering from insufficient usage of labeled data and high complexity costs of deployment.
+Bridging recently emerged conversational techniques and recommender systems becomes an appeal-940 ing solution to model the dynamic preference and weak explainability problems in recommendation 941 task [14, 24], where the core sub-task is to dynamically select attributes to query and make recom-942 mendations upon the corresponding answers.
+Along this line, one popular direction is to build a 943 conversational recommender system, which combines the conversational models and the recommen-944 dation models from a systematic perspective.
+In other words, these models are treated and learned as 945 two individual modules [28, 2, 29, 43, 47].
+For example, compared to previous literature [5, 6, 46], 946 recent work [48] builds the systems upon the multiple turn scenarios; unfortunately, it does not 947 investigate when to query attributes and when to make recommendations (i.e., query items).
+To solve 948 this issue, prior works [28-30] develop reinforcement learning solutions.
+However, all these previous 949 methods based on reinforcement learning framework are innately suffering from insufficient usage of 950 labeled data and high complexity costs of deployment.
+951

-Instead, CORE can be seamlessly adopted to any recommendation method (especially those widely adopted supervised learning-based recommendation methods), and is easy to implement due to our conversational strategy based on the uncertainty minimization theory.
+Instead, CORE can be seamlessly adopted to any recommendation method (especially those widely adopted supervised learning based recommendation methods), and is easy-to-implement due to our conversational strategy based on the uncertainty minimization theory.

-A5.2 Connections to (Offline) Decision Tree Algorithms
+955 A5.2 Connections to (Offline) Decision Tree Algorithms

-Decision tree algorithms [24] such as ID3 and C4.5 were proposed based on information theory, which measures the uncertainty in each status by calculating its entropy.
+Decision tree algorithms [23] such as ID3 and C4.5 proposed based on information theory, which measure the uncertainty in each status by calculating its entropy.
 If we want to directly adopt the entropy measurement for the conversational agent, then one possible definition of entropy is where H_k is the empirical entropy for k-th turn, \mathcal{Y} is the set of all the labels, and $\mathcal{V}{y{value}=y}$ is the set of items whose label is y.
 For convenience, we call this traditional decision tree as offline decision tree.

 The main difference between the previous offline decision tree and our online decision tree lies in that our online decision tree algorithm does not have labels to measure the "uncertainty", instead, we have access to the estimated relevance scores given by recommender systems.
-We also note that directly using the user's previous behaviors as the labels would lead to a sub-optimal solution, because (i) offline labels in collected data are often biased and can only cover a small number of candidate items, and (ii) offline labels only can reflect the user's previous interests, but the user's preferences are always shifting.
+We also note that directly using the user's previous behaviors as the labels would lead to a sub-optimal solution, due to (i) offline labels in collected data that are often biased and can only cover a small number of candidate items, and (ii) offline labels only can reflect the user's previous interests, but the user's preferences are always shifting.